bc913/cpp_cmake_scaffold/README.md

 cd .\Build\win-x64\
 cpack -G ZIP -C Release -B packaging -P BcStatic -D CPACK_MONOLITHIC_INSTALL=1 --verbose
 ```

+## Third-party dependencies (External)
+These are the dependencies which are external to this repo and/or created by other library authors.
+See [Third-Party Dependencies in CMake](doc/DependenciesCMake.md) section for details.
+Currently, no third-party dependecy is studied under this repo.

 ## [Miscellaneous Topics](doc/Misc.md)
 - Using <_d> suffix for Debug config